drnpkr/sdn-lab-assignment/README.md

 $ sudo mn --controller=remote --topo=single,3 --switch=ovsk,protocols=OpenFlow13 --mac
 ```

-With the optional argument =--controller=remote=, it defaults to =localhost:6653=.
-By the option =--switch=ovsk,protocols=OpenFlow13= we tell Mininet to use OpenFlow version 1.3. =--mac= will tell Mininet to create hosts with easily readable MAC addresses.
+With the optional argument `--controller=remote`, it defaults to `localhost:6653`.
+By the option `--switch=ovsk,protocols=OpenFlow13` we tell Mininet to use OpenFlow version 1.3. `--mac` will tell Mininet to create hosts with easily readable MAC addresses.

 ### All about flows
 ---